6. Developing fox CLI

 Each method, include the dunder methods, shall have a separate test case

-implemented through a unittest.TestCase
+implemented through a unittest.TestCase class.

 In this example, there are then three test cases